warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/delegation-plan.md

 - Governance participation of at least 80%
 - Minimal slashing rate
 - Timely upgrades and responsiveness to protocol release
-- Run Skip Connect Oracle and any other external services required from the network
+- Run the Skip:Connect oracle and any other external services required from the network

 **Note**: Validators are slashed when they demonstrate malicious behavior.